richardelms/spil_event_unity_plugin/README.md

 | iapPurchased                | skuId, transactionId, purchaseDate, originalTransactionId,originalPurchaseDate                    |                                                               |
 | iapRestored                 | skuId, transactionId, purchaseDate, originalTransactionId,originalPurchaseDate            |                                                               |
 | iapFailed                   | error, skuId, transactionId, purchaseDate, originalTransactionId,originalPurchaseDate
+* skuID - The product identifier of the item that was purchased.
+* transactionId - The transaction identifier of the item that was purchased (also called orderId).
+* purchaseDate - The date and time that the item was purchased.
+* originalTransactionId - For a transaction that restores a previous transaction, the transaction identifier of the original transaction.
+Otherwise, identical to the transaction identifier.
+* originalPurchaseDate - For a transaction that restores a previous transaction, the date of the original transaction.
+* error - Error description or error code